The time has come — you’re ready to take your favorite DAW to the next level to get that professional sound.

 - Pro Tools included with your buy are Focusrite Creative Pack, Softube Time and Tone Bundle, XLN Addictive Keys Virtual Instrument, and Nugen Audio Monofilter Elements Plugin.

-The Apogee One is a Perfect portable interface.
+The Apogee One is a perfect portable audio interface.
 You still get the option for low latency monitoring, and all you have to do is set it up via the Maestro Control Panel.

 - 2 in and 2 out Audio Interface complete with built-in mic

-- This light and easy to carry interface that will have your recordings at peak quality even when on the road.
+- This light and easy-to-carry audio interface will have your recordings at peak quality even when on the road.

 - Mic included is omnidirectional and music can capture vocals with nothing getting missed.
-The D/A conversion allows the listener to hear every detail without fail.
+The D/A conversion allows the listener to hear every detail.

-- Apogee One allows the recording of guitar/mic at the same time.
-With the AD/DA conversion plus mic preamp technology.
+- Apogee One allows you to record guitars and mics at the same time, thanks to the AD/DA conversion plus mic preamps technology.

 - The breakout cable has two analog inputs an XLR microphone and ¼” instrument connector.
 The One also offers uncompromised stereo quality from your Mac into your headphones.

 - Great for on the road use

 - Internal microphone audio quality delivers amazing sound where everything sounds as it should